 82 people found this helpful

 There are lots of rules in life that are there to be broken, but wiping front to back isn’t one of them.
 Germs can end up in the wrong place, which can cause problems up front – particularly for girls, as it can increase the risk of urinary tract infections.

-What you need for wiping your bum
+3. What you need for wiping your bum

 An important part of learning how to wipe your bum properly is finding the right paper for you.
 Choosing a toilet paper that’s soft and strong, such as Cushelle, will mean you only need to use a few sheets to feel clean and comfortable.

-How to clean your bum – gently
+4. How to clean your bum – gently

-How many times should you wipe?
+6. How many times should you wipe?

-Should you sit or stand while wiping your bum?
+7. Should you sit or stand while wiping your bum?

 Kids might find it easier to learn how to wipe standing up, but try and encourage them to stay seated, right from potty-training-age.
 This will help them develop good toilet hygiene habits for when mum and dad aren’t there to supervise.

-There you have it: a quick and simple explanation of how to wipe with toilet paper and moist tissue.
+There you have it: a quick and simple explanation of how to use the toilet paper and moist tissue.
 This should help you feel clean, comfortable and confident after you’ve used the toilet.
-And don’t forget the most important step of all – wash your hands!
+If ever in doubt, remember this simple ABC guide on to how to wipe properly: